gridly-spreadsheet-CMS/gridly-go-sdk/docs/TransMem.md

 `func (o *TransMem) HasAllowAlternative() bool`

 HasAllowAlternative returns a boolean if a field has been set.

+### GetAllowAlternativeHasSameRecordId

+`func (o *TransMem) GetAllowAlternativeHasSameRecordId() bool`

+GetAllowAlternativeHasSameRecordId returns the AllowAlternativeHasSameRecordId field if non-nil, zero value otherwise.

+### GetAllowAlternativeHasSameRecordIdOk

+`func (o *TransMem) GetAllowAlternativeHasSameRecordIdOk() (*bool, bool)`

+GetAllowAlternativeHasSameRecordIdOk returns a tuple with the AllowAlternativeHasSameRecordId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAllowAlternativeHasSameRecordId

+`func (o *TransMem) SetAllowAlternativeHasSameRecordId(v bool)`

+SetAllowAlternativeHasSameRecordId sets AllowAlternativeHasSameRecordId field to given value.

+### HasAllowAlternativeHasSameRecordId

+`func (o *TransMem) HasAllowAlternativeHasSameRecordId() bool`

+HasAllowAlternativeHasSameRecordId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)